elf4j/elf4j-logback/README.md

 the [Java Service Provider Interfaces (SPI)](https://docs.oracle.com/javase/tutorial/sound/SPI-intro.html) mechanism, so that any application using the ELF4J API for logging can opt to use the LOGBACK framework at deployment time without code change.

+As a service provider of the [ELF4J](https://github.com/elf4j/elf4j) SPI, I want to bind the logging capabilities of LOGBACK to the ELF4J client application via the
+Java [Service Provider Framework](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html), so that any application using the ELF4J API for logging can opt to use LOGBACK at deployment time without code change.

 ## Prerequisite